 - i.
-Whether the bidding process carried out by KEL was transparent and in accordance with the NCBTR 2017 and the Authority's directions in the approved RFP; - ii.
-Whether the delay in the bidding process, beyond the timelines specified under the NCBTR 2017, was justified; - iii.
-Whether KEL established adequate measures to ensure that the successful bidder remains technically qualified in case of subsequent changes in equipment and/or suppliers; - iv.
-Whether KEL complied with the Authority's directions regarding prudency checks and analysis of displacement of expensive electricity; - v.
-Whether the lowest bid tariff is prudent and reflective of prevailing market conditions. - 7.
-The public hearing was held as per the revised schedule and attended by representatives of KEL, Private Power Infrastructure Board ("PPIB"), bidding parties, and the general public.
-KEL submitted written responses to the framed issues through its letter dated 19 December 2024.
-Additionally, written comments were also submitted by various stakeholders, including Amreli Steel, Korangi Association of Trade and Industry, Pakistan People's Party, and Gharo Solar Limited.
+Whether the bidding process carried out by KEL is transparent and in accordance with the NCBTR-2017 and directions of the Authority in the approved RFP or otherwise? - ii.
+Whether the delay in the bidding process against the timelines specified under the NCBTR 2017 is justified? - iii.
+Whether KEL has established measures to ensure that a successful bidder remains technically qualified, in the event that the bidder makes changes to its equipment and/or suppliers? - iv.
+Whether KEL has complied with the directions of the Authority in the approved RFP regarding prudence check and displacement of expensive units? - v.
+Whether the lowest Bid Tariff is prudent and reflective of prevailing market conditions? - vi.
+Whether the cost of the transmission line has been taken into account in the investment plan/reviewed plan as submitted by KEL to the Authority for approval? - 7.
+The public hearing was held as per the schedule and attended by representatives of KEL, Private Power Infrastructure Board ("PPIB"), bidding parties, and the general public.
+KEL submitted written responses to the framed issues through its letter dated 21 February 2025.
+Additionally, written comments were also submitted by various stakeholders, including Amreli Steel and Mr. Arif Bilwani.
 Produced below is the summary of the submissions with respect to each issue by KEL and other parties, followed by the analysis and decision of the Authority.